 Sometimes I write about politics -- all columnists seem to in some form or another -- but I don't necessarily like to.
 Politics is so gloomy, so hopeless, stuck in its ways and sending us all careening toward disaster.
 You end up spending so much time addressing every stupid statement made by every non-thinking politician -- that is, all politicians -- that you get lost in the minutiae.
-You've disarmed yourself when trying to address the big picture.

 In case I do write something about politics, you should know that I am considered a liberal.
 A progressive liberal atheist.
 Some say I'm an anarchist.
 I wrote a book for kids about it, so I won't argue.
 Some say I'm a socialist.
 Sure, why not?
 Call me whatever you like, just don't call me late for beer o'clock.

 The annoying thing about being a liberal is that there is always, at any given moment, around any given corner, someone so much more liberal than you, and they want to make sure everyone knows that.
 You can devote your life to proactively supporting all sorts of liberal causes, but the moment you say the wrong thing about one little topic, boom, all your progressive cred goes out the window.